leomil72/pycrypto/readme.md

 certified data security is required.
 In these cases, the use of a cryptographically secure algorithm, certified by the appropriate Agencies of your country, is recommended.

+## Usage
+To run the app, open a terminal in the directory where the .py files reside and write the following command:

+> python pycrypto.py

+### Dependencies
+To run the app first you need to install the following Python dependencies with 'pip':

+> pip install cryptography

+> pip install pyside6

+### Qt Creator
+The app was developed using Qt Creator 11 under Manjaro Linux.
+Qt Creator is free for open source users.

 ## License
 This software is released under the terms of the GNU General Public License v3.0 or later.
 It is allowed to derive works from this software but they must be